 In all these cases, goods that posed a risk to the population were confiscated and destroyed, live animals were released into the wild, where possible, and taxes and duties were systematically collected.

-In addition to their investigative powers, Customs Investigation officers also have the power to issue judgments.
-Customs Investigation generally issues administrative penalties concerning multiple taxes that are due.
+In addition to their investigative powers, Prosecution officers also have the power to issue judgments.
+Prosecution generally issues administrative penalties concerning multiple taxes that are due.
 In the most serious instances, it forwards the cases to the competent courts in order for custodial sentences to be imposed.